luapower/luapower-all/nw.md

 if the window was minimized, exit fullscreen if it was in fullscreen mode, or unmaximize it if it was maximized (otherwise do nothing).

+The window is always activated unless it's in normal mode.

 #### `win:shownormal()`

 Show the window in normal state.

+The window is always activated even when it's already in normal mode.

 ### State strings